 Now that I explained the basics of a color palette code, you can get to work!

 Need help creating a color palette?
-Please read, How to Choose a Color Palette for SCCM Reports Once you decide what colors you want to use.
+Please read, How to Create a Color Palette for Your ConfigMgr Reports Once you decide what colors you want to use.
 You can simply edit each string in the code above by swapping out the HEX color code with your own choice.

 Lastly, you need to add your color palette code to a report.

-From the menu, select Report and then click on Report Properties…
+From the menu, Extension then select Report and then click on Report Properties…

 With that last step completed, you are now ready to use your color palette!
-In next week’s blog post, you’ll see how to assign this color palette code to a chart.
-The following week, I show you how to match the colors between a chart and a table.
+In next week’s “Unleashing the Power of GetColor Advanced Techniques for PBRS Chart Customization”, you’ll see how to assign this color palette code to a chart.
+The following week, Tips for Perfectly Matching Colors in Your RDL Chart and Table.